KittyCAD/support/README.md

 # Support

+**ALERT:** We have retired this repo in preferance of using our [community support forum](https://community.zoo.dev/).
+Please route all questions you have there, as someone might have already answered a similar issue.

 A public-facing place for individuals to note bugs.

 In all cases your request will be routed to the right team/individual who can best assist.

 ## Questions?
 Discussions?

-If you have any how-to questions, fun anecdotes, etc, please share them in the `Forum` [COMING SOON].
+If you have any how-to questions, fun anecdotes, etc, please share them in the [community support forum](https://community.zoo.dev/).

 OR